RhythrosaLabs/DuoGPT/README.md

     cd chatgpt-convo-app
     ```

-2. (Recommended) Create and activate a virtual environment:
+2. (Optional) Create and activate a virtual environment:

     ```sh
     python -m venv venv
     source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
     ```

-3. Install the required dependencies:
+3. Install the necessary dependencies (if any are needed):

     ```sh
     pip install -r requirements.txt